 The VREF pot picks the voltage at which the (+) and (-) terminals will have an equal voltage output (that is, corresponding to the 0V point).
 Normally, as the first stage of the opamp circuit produces a 0 to 5V span, you adjust the VREF pot to produce 2.5V.
 This means that 2.5V will register as a zero on the PPAIO-16/4 ADC (as both the plus and minus terminals will be the same value, 2.5V, and their difference is zero).

-Calibrating the PPAC4 consists of iterating the following steps (assumption: you're connecting the PPAC4 to a PPAIO-16/4 with the operating range of 0 to 4.095V on the differential inputs):
+Calibrating the PPAC4 consists of iterating the following steps for ±10V operation (assumption: you're connecting the PPAC4 to a PPAIO-16/4 with the operating range of 0 to 4.095V on the differential inputs):

-Note that because of inaccuracies in the components, the power supplies, temperature, humidity, etc., it is unlikely that you will exactly 0V, 2.048V, and 4.095V.
-The most important reading is 2.048V (0V on input); set the ZERO pot to get the value as close to 2.048V as possible (with a 0V input).
+Note that because of inaccuracies in the components, the power supplies, temperature, humidity, etc., it is unlikely that you will exactly 0V, and 4.095V.

 Once you've set the ZERO and SPAN pots appropriately, the next step in the calibration is to set the VREF pot.
 The VREF pot selects the voltage that will be the dividing point between the plus and minus terminals in the differential output.
 Use the following steps to set the VREF pot: